 No Offense to the French, But Spanish Women Have the Best Summer Style—Period

-Every summer without fail, I find myself back in Madrid—soaking up the sun, the food, and, of course, the style.
+Every summer without fail, I find myself back in Madrid, soaking up the sun, the food, and, of course, the style.
 Spanish women have this effortless way of dressing that’s equal parts polished and relaxed, perfectly suited to the heat but never sacrificing sophistication or personality.

-After coming back from a long trip from Madrid, I'm here to report my findings: Madrid women do it better.
+After coming back from a long trip in Madrid, I'm here to report my findings: Madrid women do it better.
 What sets Madrid apart for me is a confident, sartorial ease: the quiet mix of prints, the artful tailoring, the carefully curated accents that make every look feel intentional but never overdone, even when you're walking around in 90-degree heat down the streets of Salamanca.

 If you’re ready to refresh your summer wardrobe with a fresh perspective, take a cue from the city’s coolest women.
-Below, shop the. best summer trends Spanish women are all over this season.
+Below, shop the best summer trends Spanish women are all over this season.

 Fisherman-Core Jewelry

 Who says jewelry can’t have a sense of humor?
-Fish-shaped pieces are the quirky little detail your summer looks didn’t know they needed—subtle enough to wear every day, but fun enough to catch a few double takes by the pool or on a city stroll.
+Fish-shaped pieces are the quirky little detail your summer looks didn’t know they needed—subtle enough to wear every day but fun enough to catch a few double takes by the pool or on a city stroll.

 Nightgown-Style Dresses